pogodevorg/awesome-pokemongo/README.md

 * [PokemonGoDecoderForBurp](https://github.com/pokeolaf/PokemonGoDecoderForBurp) - [CODE] A simpe decoder for requests/responses made by PokemonGo in burp.
 * [pokemon-go-mitm-node](https://github.com/rastapasta/pokemon-go-mitm-node) - [CODE] PokemonGO MITM Proxy - Intercepts the traffic between your PokemonGO App and Niantic's servers.
 * [MITMDump Decoder] (https://github.com/bettse/mitmdump_decoder) - Helper script to decode protobuf serialized requests and responses
+* [PoGo Proxy .NET] (https://github.com/cstrachan88/PoGo-Proxy.NET) - A .NET MITM proxy for PokemonGo.
+Use to log all incoming and outgoing requests to the PokemonGo API servers.
 * [Pokemon Go IV Miner](http://www.pokemongonexus.com) - [WEBSITE] An easy way to see all of your pokemons' IVs!
 * [pogo-optimizer](https://github.com/justinleewells/pogo-optimizer) - [CODE] MITM data analysis utility for PokemonGO.
 * [porygon](https://github.com/numinit/porygon) - [CODE] The unofficial PokemonGO Plus SDK https://numin.it.